burntandfried/CSE185/README.md

 5       TGCCTTCGGTCGAGGGTGGGGGGACCCACTAAAGTGTCGAGTAGCCACTA

 ```
+The first column is the read name, the second is the read and the columns after would be the position/index (0-based) that the match was found.

 # File format
 Genome file: A fasta file with the first line being a header line followed by a single string that represents the database to be queried on the next line.\